Liberdus/liberdus-docs/docs/intro.md

 The network operates without centralized servers, instead relying on a distributed set of validator nodes powered by the Shardus protocol.
 This architecture enables horizontal scalability, fault tolerance, and censorship resistance.

-All messages on Liberdus are protected by quantum-resistant end-to-end encryption, ensuring long-term data confidentiality even against future quantum computing threats.
+All messages on Liberdus are protected by quantum-resistant cryptography and end-to-end encryption, ensuring long-term data confidentiality even against future quantum computing threats.
 The platform is anonymous and users can create multiple accounts without phone numbers, emails, or personal identifiers.

 ## Core Features

-- **Quantum Encryption** - All communications are end-to-end encrypted using a hybrid of classical and post-quantum cryptographic algorithms, ensuring security against both current and next-generation threats.
+- **Quantum Secure** - All communications are end-to-end encrypted using classical and quantum resistant cryptography, ensuring security against both current and next-generation threats.

 - **Spam Free** - The unsolicited messages from unknown parties pay you to read and respond.